 The mechanically inclined will find plenty of opportunity for income with a home-based appliance repair business.
 You'll be resuscitating stoves, dryers, microwaves, fridges, washing machines and just about anything else that keeps a household humming.

-Advantages of an appliance repair business
+Advantages of an Appliance Repair Business

-Disadvantages of an appliance repair business
+Disadvantages of an Appliance Repair Business

 Appliance repair can involve some heavy labor and lifting, so injuries are possible, particularly when transporting heavy appliances.
 You may also be exposed to electric shocks and gas leaks.

-Graduating to commercial kitchen appliances and other public systems will require some formal training, but the profit and steadier work might be worth it.
+An opportunity exists for earning more money if you’re willing to go out on off-hours calls or take on a job immediately in an emergency.
+Graduating to commercial kitchen appliances and other public systems will require some formal training, but the profit and steadier work could be worth it.